 As a working fishing port and bustling harbour town, Padstow is full of life all year round.
 Tucked off the Camel estuary and just moments from North Cornwall’s impressive cliffs and beaches, visitors have always been drawn to our little corner of the county, from Cornwall’s patron saint St Petroc, who’s arrival founded Padstow in 500AD, to Victorian holidaymakers hopping off the Atlantic Coast Express centuries later.

 Today it’s cyclists not steam engines that lay claim to Padstow’s railway.
 Its old tracks form tranquil cycle path that skirts the river Camel, while the station site marks the entrance to the harbour and plays home to Rick Stein’s famous fish and chip shop, not to mention the National Lobster Hatchery.

-Get an even better sense of Padstow and discover our holiday homes with heritage.
+Get an even better sense of the town and discover our holiday homes in Padstow.

 From the fishermen’s cottages huddled in the backstreets, to the grand merchants’ houses sitting up high, Padstow has a unique Cornish charm.
 Tables and chairs line the harbourfront, while tasty treats, unusual gifts and must-have mementos wait round every corner.

 Wander a little further afield and you’ll discover the historic Parish Church, which bears St Petroc’s name, the stately Prideaux Place and the herd of fallow deer, which forms its Deer Park.

 Away from the shelter of the harbour, Cornwall’s coast sweeps enticingly to the horizon, begging to be explored.
 And as a designated area of outstanding natural beauty (AONB) its call is almost impossible to resist.
 Trust us, we’ve tried.